TedHusted/awake/awake.md/awake.md

 Idisi: We are concerned that the Omnibots have attacked Elysium.
 The wireless network that powers our airships and drones is disabled.
 Titan, do you have any resources that might help?
 Perhaps something at McMurdo Station that you could utilize?

-Titan: I might be able to get eyes on the colony if I knew where it was.
+Titan: McMurdo is several hours away by air.
+I might be able to get eyes on the colony if I knew where it was.

 Ally: Do the Omnibots have a wireless power network, like yours?